lanazhang/aws-rekognition-video-moderation-image-sampling/README.md

-# Rekognition Video Moderation - image sampling solution
+# Amazon Rekognition Video Moderation - image sampling solution

 Amazon Rekognition is an AWS AI service that offers pre-trained APIs to support image and video moderation.